3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 <br>

-### :check:Step 5: Calibrate toolhead cutting macro variables (if using a filament cutter)
+### ✅ Step 5: Calibrate toolhead cutting macro variables (if using a filament cutter)

 If you have a toolhead cutter, you must now calibrate the blade cutting position `variable_blade_pos` and set the `variable_retract_length`.
 Because the other toolhead dimensions are now different from your original settings, the blade position will most likely also need to be calibrated correctly.